-Students who have successfully completed the General Education Development Test (GED) and have not accumulated at least 12 transfer hours with a 2.0 GPA or better may be admitted conditionally.
+Students who have successfully completed the General Education Development Test (GED) and have not accumulated at least 12 transfer hours with a 2.0 GPA or better, may be admitted conditionally.

 Applicants may be required to meet additional criteria for certain programs.
-The nurse entrance test is used for admission into the Nursing Programs.
+The Test for Academic Skills (TEAS) is used for admission into the Nursing Programs.
 College and program admission are normally announced concurrently.
 Questions regarding the admission criteria for specific programs should be directed to Enrollment Services.